wgroeneveld/brainbaking/content/post/informatics-education-modules.md

 4. AI and machine learning became more apparent.
 I was interested in this but in 2006 you could only follow a Master after Master in AI in another university.
 5. "Agile" is a thing and part of policy informatics.
 (Huh?)

+According to the "Computer Science Education in 2018" interview[^5], CS education has been relatively static, with core classes still focused on programming (languages, algorithms, data structures), mathematics and systems design (operating systems, computer architecture).
+The objectives stay the same but the content has obviously been evolving among with us.

+> Over the years, I have seen curricular changes to make room for breadth courses unrelated to CS, and to make the programs more accessible to those who are not strong in mathematics.
+I believe that these changes come at the expense of a deeper understanding of computation.

+Something has to be cut if one intends to make room and that something usually is mathematics - for better or for worse.

 ## Essential Computer Science

 It seems to me that most courses map quite well with Milo's requirements on game programming.
 Would that also be the case with other source material?